Artificial intelligence is constantly evolving and images are, of course, involved.

 Illustration often relies on human experience to communicate an emotion or opinion and connect with its viewer.
 Something that’s yet to be proven is whether DALL-E 2 or other platforms would be able to grasp concepts and reactions to current affairs, political events and social issues, or set the right tone needed for a narrative, such as a children’s book or graphic novel.
 Many topics require sensitivity when creating visuals to illuminate them, and this too may be a challenge for AI image construction.

 Presently there have been some discussions around copyright in the images used to ‘teach’ AI, and how that should be compensated to the image rights holder.
 Overall, the issue of creating really good work would depend on ‘feeding’ it, or ‘teaching’ it to use high-quality work from real illustrators and photographers.
-This process brings up the question of appropriation of styles, copyright permissions, and the mentioned compensation for use of images.
+This can be done by ‘data mining’ – machine analysis of online content.
+This process brings up the question of appropriation of styles, copyright permissions, and the compensation for use of images.

 Florian Koempel, director of IusArtium, a consultancy for the creative industry, emphasises the importance of financial remuneration for creators in his piece Artifical Intelligence and copyright – superficial observations